AustinVaday/CS130/README.md

     * Group.java: Contains methods to create, modify, and delete a lunch group.
     * User.java: Contains methods to get and modify user information, such as their name, Facebook profile picture, and what group they are in.
 Also contains class definitions of the different states a user can be in (free agent, creator, and member) based on whether they are in a group or not.
     * DBActive.java, DBGroup.java, DBListener.java, DBManager.java, DBMessage.java, DBUser.java: Classes containing backend APIs to access the data in the Firebase database.
-    * DBTestActivity.java: Temporary activity used to debug the backend APIs.
     * ImageDownloaderTask.java: Used to download bitmaps that are used to display the user's Facebook profile picture in the messaging screen.
     * MessageRowUI.java: Contains the UI for one chat message for use in MessageActivity.
     * Tuple.java: Contains code to store a tuple of variables (x1, x2).